 The Council of Mortgage Lenders requires house builders to submit a validation report to the warranty provider confirming the thickness and quality of the soil cover.
 Lithos provides a proactive service with quick turnaround for validating the placement of soil cover.
 We employ qualified geoenvironmental engineers who have extensive experience in the sampling of soil cover material to assess suitability.
 We issue concise validation certificates to gain approval from warranty providers and regulators as efficiently as possible.

-Where sites are located in areas of high environmental sensitivity, e.g. Groundwater Source Protection Zone 1 or adjacent to a surface watercourse, our qualified geoenvironmental engineers can undertake site audits to ensure that works are being undertaken in accordance with the Construction Environmental Management Strategy (CEMS) and Construction Environmental Management Plan (CEMP) and general best practice.
-Lithos can also prepare the CEMS, but the CEMP should be prepared by the Principal Contractor, taking account of the CEMS.
+Some sites are of high environmental sensitivity (Groundwater Source Protection Zone 1 or adjacent to a surface watercourse).
+We can undertake site audits ensuring that works are undertaken in accordance with the Construction Environmental Management Strategy (CEMS) and Construction Environmental Management Plan (CEMP) and general best practice.